GihanthaDeshabi/Banana-Game/README.md

 ## Description

-Banana Tapper is a simple yet addictive game that challenges players to tap at least 25 bananas within a 20-second time limit.
+Banana Tapper is a simple yet hyper causal game that challenges players to tap at least 3 bananas within a 20-second time limit.
+Each level increase the 3 taps and 5 sec.
 The game features colorful animations, responsive design, and a banana-themed interface that's appealing to players of all ages.

 ## Features